-If you’ve ever signed up for something, you’ve likely received the clichéd “Thanks for signing up…” email.
-Your welcome email is more than an opportunity to say "hi" or, for that matter, present information the recipient already knows.
-Remember, lifecycle emails are built to add value, not waste time.
+If you’ve ever signed up for something, you’ve likely received an email along the lines of “Thanks for signing up.”
+But, a welcome email is more than an opportunity to say "hi" or, for that matter, present information the recipient already knows.

 The Getting-Started Email

 Your getting-started email takes the welcome email a step further.
-Once you’ve welcomed new customers, it’s time for them to dive in to your software.
-The goal of this email is to move them from the inbox to the app or platform as efficiently as possible.
+Once you’ve welcomed new customers, it’s time for them to dive into your software.
+The goal of this email is to move them from their inbox to the app or platform as efficiently as possible.
 The sooner users take action, the sooner they'll garner value from your product.

-How do you do this: by piquing recipients’ interest with education.
+You do this by piquing recipients’ interest with education.
 Your getting-started email should introduce users to a feature you know people love and the benefits those people have experienced by using it.

-- Include a deep link; don’t make users jump through hoops to get to the feature you suggested they check out.
+- Include an exact link; don’t make users jump through hoops to get to the feature you suggested they check out

 The Milestone Email

-At this point in the lifecycle, users have taken action with your software and have reached a milestone (finished their first project, scheduled their first email, created their first report, etc.) that deserves recognition.
-This action merits not only an award, but also a conversation.
+At this point in the onboarding process, users have taken action with your software and have reached a milestone (finished their first project, scheduled their first email, created their first report, etc.) that deserves recognition.
+This action merits not only an award but also a conversation.

 The milestone email should reinforce the value your software is delivering by speaking to the recipient’s accomplishment.
 In doing so you make your customers feel good about their experience and get them excited to get back into your product.

-- Use micro CTAs to deepen your relationship, such as referring a friend or following on Twitter.
+- Use micro CTAs to deepen your relationship, such as referring a friend or following on social media

-At this point, customers have been using your product for some time.
-They engage on a regular basis and are satisfied with their experience thus far (or they would have opted out by now, right?).
+By now, customers are fully onboarded on your product.
+They’ve been using it on a regular basis and are satisfied with their experience thus far.
 Now is a perfect opportunity to add even more value for your customers.

-- Again, focus on the benefits vs. the features.
+- Focus on the benefits vs. the features

 Tag(s): Demand Generation